 U.S. companies, in particular, have struggled to find blockbusters.
 As a result, patent expirations on key product lead companies to search for growth however it can be found.
 For Bristol-Myers Squibb, products like Orencia (which treats rheumatoid arthritis) and blood thinner Eliquis are losing their protection shortly.
 And so the company went and acquired biotechnology major Celgene (NASDAQ:CELG).

 Unfortunately for BMY stock, investors hated the deal.
-BMY shares dropped 13%.
+BMY shares dropped in its wake.
 They liked it less when Bristol-Myers announced last month that it would divest psoriasis treatment Otezla as required by regulators.
 BMY once again threatened a six-year low.